SeanBryan51/benchcab/docs/user_guide/index.md

 - *New feature:* running two versions of CABLE with the same standard set of science configurations except one version is patched to use a new feature.
 - *Ensemble run:* running any number of versions of CABLE with the same set of customised science configurations.

-The regression and new feature run modes should be used as necessary when evaluating new development in CABLE.
+The regression and new feature run modes should be used as necessary when evaluating new developments in CABLE.

-The code will: (i) check out and (ii) build the code branches.
-Then it will run each executable across N standard science configurations for a given number of sites.
-It is possible to produce some plots locally from the output produced.
-But [the modelevaluation website][meorg] can be used for further benchmarking and evaluation.
+The `benchcab` tool:

+- checks out the model versions specified by the user
+- builds the required executables
+- runs each model version across N standard science configurations for a variety of meteorological forcings
+- performs bitwise comparison checks on model outputs across model versions

+The user can then pipe the model outputs into a benchmark analysis via [modelevaluation.org][meorg] to assess model performance.

 ### Create a work directory

 #### Choose a location

 You can run the benchmark from any directory you want under `/scratch` or `/g/data`. `/scratch` is preferred as the data in the run directory does not need to be preserved for a long time.
 The code will create sub-directories as needed.
-Please ensure you have enough space to store the CABLE outputs in your directory, at least temporary, until you upload them to [modelevaluation.org][meorg].
-You will need about 16GB for the outputs for the `forty-two-site` experiment (with 4 different science configurations).
+Please ensure you have enough space to store the CABLE outputs in your directory, at least temporarily until you upload them to [modelevaluation.org][meorg].

+The full test suite will require about 22GB of storage space.

 !!!
 Warning "The HOME directory is unsuitable"